-date values should represent bona fide dates, and purportedly positive-valued data should indeed be positive).
+Single Attribute Analyses.
+A natural first check is to ensure that data values are legitimate (Examples: date values should represent bona fide dates, and purportedly positive-valued data should indeed be positive).
 Consistency of attribute representation must also be checked, especially for databases such as FARSthat are collected from disparate sources with differing data-collection procedures.
 Problems do exist: for some records in FARS-A, the accident time and EMS arrival time have differing representations, usually with one on a 24-hour clock (1602 Hours) and other on a 12-hour clock (0402 PM).

 A simple, effective strategy to find anomalous values of individual attributes consists of three steps.
 First, one should sort and list unique values, which reveals suspicious values and can also indicate subtle DQ problems.
-To illustrate, looking at extreme values of the derived attribute LTIME in FARS-P, the lag time between accident time and death time, reveals several anomalies.
-Two of the extreme values of LTIME are both 72000 (which means, although this is not obvious, 720 hours and 00 minutes).
-Closer examination reveals that both of these are associated with the same accident-in State = 54 having Case No. = 321-which took place at 19:27 hrs on 11/7/97.
-Both fatalities are recorded in the FARS-P file with death date
+To illustrate, looking at extreme values of the derived attribute LTIME in FARS-P, the lag

-Figure 4: Sizes of FARS files downloaded from the ITDB Web site [3] for the years 1980-1999.
+Figure 3: Sizes of FARS files downloaded from the former ITDB Web site (Bureau of Transportation Statistics, 2002) for the years 1980-1999.
 The inexplicable deficiencies for some years clearly require explanation.

-Figure 5: Accident counts by year in FARS-A files downloaded from the ITDB Web site [3] for selected states.
-It is clear that the deficiency problem in Figure 4 affects all states.
+Figure 4: Accident counts by year in FARS-A files downloaded from the former ITDB Web site (Bureau of Transportation Statistics, 2002) for selected states.
+It is clear that the deficiency problem in Figure 3 affects all states.

-Figure 6: Bar chart showing distribution accident counts as a function of the number of lanes, from FARS-A. Colors (here translated to gray levels) correspond to states.
-As discussed in the text, at least two (7 = " $\geq$ 7" and 9 = "Missing") and possibly three (0) of the seemingly numerical values are actually categorical.
+Figure 5: Bar chart showing distribution accident counts as a function of the number of lanes, from FARS-A. Colors (here translated to gray levels) correspond to states.
+As discussed in the text, at least two (7 = " \geq 7" and 9 = "Missing") and possibly three (0) of the seemingly numerical values are actually categorical.